-China Telecom is processing live business applications in an underwater data center off cost of the Hainan Free Trade Port in China.
+China Telecom is processing live business applications in an underwater data center off the coast of the Hainan Free Trade Port in China.

 This latest stage of the series of Highlander tests introduces government-support, and the involvement of Amazon's Chinese partner in plans to develop a live seabed data center consisting of 100 modules.